 Users will be able to interact in the story world by pinning messages of support or positive emojis in the space, which is also inhabited by a central, levitating Princess Mononoke-style Manga figure, who wears an oversized slogan coat, emblazoned with some of gudetama’s most popular catchphrases.
 HANA’s ‘Anxious Alien’ will feature as part of the story world’s soundscape.

-In a happy marriage of the digital and physical, versions of Charli Cohen’s gudetama collection pieces that appear in the virtual world are available for pre-order now, while another drop from the gudetama collaboration will be ready for purchase on July 29th, when the virtual fashion show airs.
+In a happy marriage of the digital and physical, versions of Charli Cohen’s gudetama collection pieces that appear in the virtual world are available to order now.

 “The most significant thing in the virtual world is there is no gravity in the digital realm, in terms of being able to experiment with silhouettes.
 There are so many incredible options that aren’t physically possible in the physical realm,” Charli explains.